MestrieEsteban/api-ts-template/readme.md

 # Gizmo Api
-Gizmo Api is a template or little framework allows to quickly launch an API Gizmo is based on a system of routes, controllers and model This template is fully customizable but with a basic configuration to quickly get started in the construction of the API.
+Gizmo Api is a template or little framework allows to quickly launch an API.
+Gizmo is based on a system of routes, controllers and model.
+This template is fully customizable but with a basic configuration to quickly get started in the construction of the API.

 ## Requirements